Kagami/vmsg/README.md

 rather funnier to express your thoughts just by saying it.
 Of course it doesn't require any special support: record your voice with some standard program, upload to file hosting and share the link.
-But why bother with all of that boredom stuff if you can do the same in browser with a few clicks.
+But why bother with all of that tedious stuff if you can do the same in browser with a few clicks.

 :fireworks: :tada: **[DEMO](https://kagami.github.io/vmsg/)** :tada: :fireworks: